carlosluquec/CarlosLuqueC/README.md

 ### About Me

 Backend Developer with a foundation in Electronic Engineering, specializing in building scalable systems with **Java** and **Go**.
 Based in Bogotá, Colombia.
-I am focused on applying my skills to high-impact backend projects and am currently expanding my expertise with **Google Cloud Platform (GCP)**.
+I am focused on applying my skills to high-impact backend projects and I'm currently expanding my expertise with **Google Cloud Platform (GCP)**.

 Open to connecting and collaborating: [carlosluquej@outlook.com](mailto:carlosluquej@outlook.com)